 Dan K. Kurland is one of today’s most talented and versatile collaborative

 pianists, active in both vocal and instrumental repertories.
-He returns to
+After two

 at the United Nations International School in New York City with mezzo-soprano Amanda Bottoms, and gave master classes at Juilliard in Aiken, Columbia University’s Opera Untapped, and at Highland Park High School’s Focus On The Arts.

 A frequent performer and advocate of new music, world premiere performances include those of German Cáceres (Cartas Interdimensionales with vocalist Jacqueline Horner-Kwiatek) and Jared Miller (Caprice for Violin and Piano with violinist Francisco García Fullana).
+At Theater Hagen, he served as orchestral and rehearsal pianist for the European premiere of Everest.
 He also performed a collection of songs by Henry Cowell with soprano Julia Bullock, as well as numerous appearances at The Juilliard School’s FOCUS!
 Festival of New Music, including collaborations with pianists David Aladashvili and Peter Dugan and vocalists Carla Jablonski and Karen Vuong.

 A native of suburban Chicago his first teachers included Svetlana Budilovsky and Kay Kim.
 In his leisure time, Mr. Kurland enjoys hosting dinner parties inspired by Ina Garten, running, and surveying French wines.

 © 2019 Dan K. Kurland.
 All rights reserved.